 Masterclass has become very recognizable over the last few years.
 This is due, no doubt, to relentless social media advertising, but it’s also a result of the educators themselves.
-While Vincent Laforet and Philip Bloom are recognizable names in the film industry, especially among the online filmmaking community, names such as Samuel L. Jackson, Gordon Ramsay, and Christina Aguilera are household names around the globe.
+While Vincent Laforet is a recognizable name in the film industry, especially among the online filmmaking community, names such as Samuel L. Jackson, Gordon Ramsay, and Christina Aguilera are household names around the globe.

 That, in itself, is the core element of Masterclass.
 You learn from the biggest names in their respective industries.
 As such, one would assume that a several-hour course on composing by multi-award-winning Hans Zimmer would cost thousands.
 However, that isn’t the case.
 Masterclass has a $90 set price for every course.
 They, like MZed, offer a subscription service that allows you to access all classes.
 With the subscription, you also get early access to new courses, which come out throughout the year — such as the upcoming filmmaking course taught by Martin Scorsese.

 Werner Herzog’s filmmaking course is a few minutes shy of being six hours long.
 It breaks down into 26 individual lessons — or 25, since lesson one is primarily an introduction to the course.